charliewei0716/blob-data-sharing/README.md

    azd up
    ```

-   - Enter the environment name, Azure Subscription, and the location of the Azure resources one by one as instructed.
+   - Enter the environment name, Azure subscription, and the location of the Azure resources one by one as instructed.
    - This process involves using `./scripts/postdeploy.sh` to set up a webhook for an Azure Function.

    ![Deploy](assets/deploy.png)